franciscop/drive-db/README.md

 ## Usage

-The database is stored locally and updated when you want from the spreadsheet.
-For more information read documentation.md, but it's really easy to use:
+The database is stored locally and updated whenever you want from the spreadsheet.
+For detailed documentation read documentation.md, but it's really easy to use:

     // Include the module and load the data from the default local cache var drive = require("drive-db").load();